-- Allows Subversion to use any of the numerous authentication systems already integrated with Apache. - No need to create system accounts on server. - · Full Apache logging. - Network traffic can be encrypted via SSL. - HTTP(S) can usually go through corporate firewalls. - Built-in repository browsing via web browser. - Repository can be mounted as a network drive for transparent version control.
-(See the section called "Autoversioning".)
+- It allows Subversion to use any of the numerous authentication systems already integrated with Apache. - There is no need to create system accounts on the server. - Full Apache logging is available. - Network traffic can be encrypted via SSL. - HTTP(S) can usually go through corporate firewalls. - Built-in repository browsing is available via web browser. - The repository can be mounted as a network drive for transparent version control (see the section called "Autoversioning").